meet-rawal/data-analytics-projects/SQL-Assignment-1/README.md

 🔍 Key Tasks

-Created and managed an employee table.
+1.Created and managed an employee table.

-Executed queries to filter, sort, and analyze employee records.
+2.Executed queries to filter, sort, and analyze employee records.

-Applied aggregate functions, pattern matching (LIKE), and conditional filters (WHERE, BETWEEN, IN).
+3.Applied aggregate functions, pattern matching (LIKE), and conditional filters (WHERE, BETWEEN, IN).

-Extracted insights such as highest salary, total employees, and departmental filters.
+4.Extracted insights such as highest salary, total employees, and departmental filters.

 📈 Key Learnings

-Understanding of database creation and schema design.
+1.Understanding of database creation and schema design.

-Practical use of SQL clauses (SELECT, ORDER BY, COUNT, etc.).
+2.Practical use of SQL clauses (SELECT, ORDER BY, COUNT, etc.).

-Data extraction and filtering for business analysis.
+3.Data extraction and filtering for business analysis.